Lily-G1/Static-site-on-AWS-using-Terraform/README.md

 $ terraform plan
 $ terraform apply

-NOTE: The folder 'site_files' will contain your website's files
+NOTE: The folder 'site_files' will contain your website's documents